luca-penasa/tarapio/README.md

 Notes
 -----
+- The homologous points are saved in the Homol directory, as expected by Tapas.
+But remember to call Tapas with the **ExpTxt=1** option!
+Because the points are saved as ascii files.
 - The multiscale approach must still be implemented.
 - The caching system is far away from being perfect.